Dominant scattering mechanisms in the low/high electric field transport in cryogenic 2D confinement in Silicon (110) with high-$\kappa$ oxides: Results and Discussion

-FIGs. 3 (a) to 3(d) show the overall scattering rate changes with $\mathrm{N_{inv}}$ under 4K and 300K by using $\mathrm{SiO_2}$ and $\mathrm{HfO_2}$ as oxide.
-To begin with, at 4K, the phonon-related scattering rate magnitudes are lower than those at 300K.
-Moreover, at both of these temperatures, we can observe the competition between remote Coulomb scattering and surface roughness (red and blue curves) with different $\mathrm{N_{inv}}$.
-At low $\mathrm{N_{inv}}$, remote Coulomb scattering dominates.
-With the rise of $\mathrm{N_{inv}}$, the surface roughness rate increases, and remote Coulomb scattering becomes lower.
-As the $\mathrm{N_{inv}}$ is larger, the surface roughness scattering rate approaches the magnitude of the remote Coulomb scattering rate.
-In terms of the ratio of these two mechanisms to the total scattering rate, since the phonon scattering rate is higher at 300K, the mobility changes owing to the alternation of these two mechanisms are not that obvious compared with the case under 4K.
-Further, the higher remote phonon scattering can be observed in FIGs. 3(c) and 3(d) by comparing the different dielectric material cases.
-Then, we discuss the scattering rates change with temperatures under $\mathrm{N_{inv}}\sim\mathrm{5.0 \times 10^{12}}$\,$\mathrm{cm^{-2}}$.
-From FIGs. 3(e) and 3(f), we realize that as the temperature decreases, except for surface roughness scattering, the other mechanisms' scattering rates decline.
-For phonon-related scattering, this is because of the less heat fluctuation.
-This phenomenon is due to the higher screening effect in low temperatures for remote Coulomb and ionized impurity scattering.
+Figs. \ref{Fig:fig4_ppt_to_pdf_cropped} (a) and \ref{Fig:fig4_ppt_to_pdf_cropped}(b) show the overall scattering rate changes with $\mathrm{n_{inv}}$ under 300K and 4K by using $\mathrm{SiO_2}$ as oxide.
+To begin with, at 4K, the phonon-related scattering rate magnitudes (green curve) are lower than those at 300K.
+Moreover, a competition between remote Coulomb scattering and surface roughness scattering (red and blue curves, respectively) can be observed with different $\mathrm{n_{inv}}$.
+In the 300K case, remote Coulomb scattering dominates at low $\mathrm{n_{inv}}$.
+With the rise of $\mathrm{n_{inv}}$, the surface roughness scattering rate increases, while remote Coulomb scattering becomes lower due to enhanced carrier screening.
+Therefore, at higher $\mathrm{n_{inv}}$ , the surface roughness scattering rate approaches the magnitude of the remote Coulomb scattering rate.
+Although the RCS--SRS crossover can be observed at 300K, the higher phonon-related scattering rate reduces its relative impact on the total scattering rate.
+Therefore, the corresponding mobility variation is less pronounced than that at 4K.
+After discussing the $\mathrm{n_{inv}}$-dependent scattering rates in the $\mathrm{SiO_2}$ case, Figs. \ref{Fig:fig4_ppt_to_pdf_cropped}(c) and \ref{Fig:fig4_ppt_to_pdf_cropped}(d) compare the temperature-dependent scattering rates at $\mathrm{n_{inv}}\sim\mathrm{5.0 \times 10^{12}}$\,$\mathrm{cm^{-2}}$ for the $\mathrm{SiO_2}$ and $\mathrm{HfO_2}$ cases, respectively.
+By comparing these two dielectric cases, a higher remote phonon scattering rate (purple curve) is observed in the HfO$_2$ case than in the SiO$_2$ case.
+For both dielectric cases, as the temperature decreases, phonon-related scattering decreases because of the reduced thermal phonon occupation.
+Remote Coulomb scattering and ionized impurity scattering also decrease due to the enhanced carrier screening at low temperatures, whereas surface roughness scattering remains nearly temperature independent.